 - 1. Parsing input and quoted strings like the Unix shell - 2.
 Parse the resulting argument list using an instance of argparse.
 ArgumentParser that you provide - 3.
 Passes the resulting argparse.
 Namespace object to your command function.
 The Namespace includes the Statement object that was created when parsing the command line.
-It is stored in the \\statement\\ attribute of the Namespace and can also be retrieved by calling get\statement() on the Namespace. - 4.
+It can be retrieved by calling cmd2\statement.get() on the Namespace. - 4.
 Adds the usage message from the argument parser to your command. - 5.
 Checks if the -h/--help option is present, and if so, display the help message for the command cmd2 provides the following decorators for assisting with parsing arguments passed to commands: